relaybox/presence/README.md

 - `presence:join`

-Adds a member to a presence set and broadcasts the message to relevant subscribers.
+Adds a member to a presence set and broadcasts the event to relevant subscribers.

 - `presence:leave`

-Removes a member to from a presence set and broadcasts the message to relevant subscribers.
+Removes a member to from a presence set and broadcasts the event to relevant subscribers.

 - `presence:update`

-Updates the user data attached to a member in a presence set and broadcasts the message to relevant subscribers.
+Updates the user data attached to a member in a presence set and broadcasts the event to relevant subscribers.

 ### Presence Data